Hamin, Syria

 Hamin (حمين) is a Syrian village in the Duraykish District in Tartous Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Hamin had a population of 2,222 in the 2004 census.
+It is the center of the Hamin nahiya (subdistrict), which had a population of 9,922.
+The inhabitants of the village and the subdistrict are Alawites, predominantly from the Matawira tribal confederation.
+In 1960, the town had a population of 626.